Reverse Heart Disease with a New Diet Program

 Salmon may reduce your risk of dying of a heart attack by up to one third!
 It is very rich in Omega three fatty acids and salmon canning effectively reduces blood pressure and keeps clotting at a minimum.
 Salmon ideally should be eaten twice a week.
 Choose wild salmon over farm raised fish, which can be packed with insecticides, pesticides and heavy metals.

 Cardiologist Stephen T Sinatra M.D., "Salmon contains carotenoid astaxanthin, which is the year he powerful antioxidant".
-If you don't care for salmon you can choose mackerel, tuna, herring and sardines which will give your heart the same boost.
+If you don't care for salmon you can choose mackerel, tuna, herringb and sardines which will give your heart the same boost.
+He also recommends anti-inflammatory fruits and vegetables.

 Avocados